Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 G "Alright, gang!
 Let's hit it!"<br>

 ### In the jail courtyard

-LK "Hmmh, what do we have here?
+WG "Hmmh, what do we have here?
 Have the coyotes crawled out of the den?"<br>
 W "Who the fuck is that?
 Is that the hippopotamus Fed?"<br>
 G "It sure is!
 And he doesn't look too happy!"<br>
-LK "Oh, I'm quite happy, actually.
+WG "Oh, I'm quite happy, actually.
 This could not be a better opportunity.
 I won't be needing to run after you all in some devilish goose chase."<br>
-LK "<i>whistles</i> It's time to meet your maker.<br>
+WG "<i>whistles</i> It's time to meet your maker.<br>
 Multiple Feds pull up on the scene<br>
 W "...Fuck."<br>
 A "Okay, buddy!
 If it's a gunfight you want, it's a gunfight you'll get!"<br>
 MA "We will dance <i>la danza de la muerte</i> under the moon and the stars, <i>alguacil!</i>"

 ### During the fight
 The crew is pinned down against the Feds
 G "We can't hold out here for long!
 The Feds got us pinned down!"<br>
 W "We need a distraction!
 Somethings gotta give!"<br>